Conversion Optimization

 TL;DR: What is Conversion Optimization?

-Conversion Optimization the systematic process of increasing the percentage of website visitors who take a desired action, such as making a purchase.
+Conversion Optimization is the systematic process of increasing the percentage of website visitors who complete a desired action.

 What is Conversion Optimization?